apexskier/photobooth/README.md

 - Ensure Camera > 1 > "Quality" is not set to RAW
 - Ensure Toolbox > 4 > "USB Connection" is set to "PC Remote"
+- Ensure camera is on single shot mode

 ### Printer issues

 - If the printer sleeps, turn it back on.
 It will process jobs sent to it while asleep
 - If the printer runs out of ink/paper, replace both

+## Adding templates

+Custom templates can be added and used pretty easily.
+Take a look at `src/templates.py`.
+You'll create a base image file and describe the plaes images will be written into.